 - For Treatment.
 We use and disclose your health information internally in the course of your treatment at the Institute.
 For example, we may give information to another Family Institute health care professional for the purpose of referral within the Institute.
 If we wish to provide information outside of the Institute for your treatment by another health care provider, we will have you sign an authorization for release of information.
-Furthermore, an authorization is required for most uses and disclosures of psychotherapy notes.

 - For Payment.
 We may use and disclose your health information to obtain payment for services we provide to you as delineated in the Service Agreement.
 For example, we may need to give insurance companies or other agencies the minimum necessary information in order for them to pay us for the service we have provided to you.